akeeba/social-magick/README.md

 ## Quick start

 * Download and install the plugin ZIP file.
-* Publish the System – Social Magick plugin.
+* Publish the System – SocialMagick plugin.
 * Edit the menu item you want to have OpenGraph images automatically generated.
 In its “OpenGraph images” tab:
 * Set “Generate OpenGraph images” to Yes.
 * Select the Solid template.